LateralGs/rallyx_start_light/README.md

 ## Light Recomendations

 The device will need to be able to control a red, yellow, and green light.
 It is recomended to use LED bulbs whenever possible to reduce power consumption.

-One solution is to use an industrial signal light tower designed for 12v.
+Light Ideas:
+- Industrial signal tower with 12v bulbs
+- 12v LED panels in a custom housing

 TODO: add images